shizhehe/cartridges/README.md

 ### Finding the generated dataset in WandB
 The data will also be saved to WandB as a feather file artifact.
-To find it go to the WandB artifact, go to the `capsules` project in the UI and click on the "Artifacts" tab.
+To find it go to the WandB artifact, go to the `cartridges` project in the UI and click on the "Artifacts" tab.
 You should see an entry on the left with the same name as you provided in the config.
 Click on it and select the version.
 (If you run the script multiple times, you'll see multiple versions.)

 To grab the path to the artifact, copy the value in the "Full Name" field shown below.

 ![image](static/dataset-artifact.png)

-For example, here the full path is `hazy-research/capsules/m03d17_generate_longhealth_p01:v0`.
+For example, here the full path is `hazy-research/cartridges/m03d17_generate_longhealth_p01:v0`.
 You'll need this path to train a capsule on the generated data.